arambula1980/Tweet/README.md

 ***

 ##### Datasets:
-File directories of ford, gm, toyota, tsla, volkswagen: Collection of tweets from 4/3/17 to 4/10/17 for Ford, GM, Toyota, Tesla, and Volkswagen
+File directories of ford/, gm/, toyota/, tsla/, volkswagen/: Collection of tweets from 4/3/17 to 4/10/17 for Ford, GM, Toyota, Tesla, and Volkswagen

-AutoStockData_4-3_4-10.xlsx: Financial data for each stock from 3/31/17 to 4/10/17 used to obtain percent change of each stock's price daily and weekly

 The files containing tweets need to be formatted as follows:
 ```sh